 Volunteering can be a great way to develop your skills and boost your your CV.

 I have a criminal record - can I volunteer with Sue Ryder?

 Having a criminal record is not necessarily a barrier to volunteering with Sue Ryder.
 We ask that you disclose your offence to your manager in a confidential setting.

 We work with probation trusts across the country and are also proud to work with currently serving offenders through our Community Plus Programme.

 Do my referees need to be previous employers?

 No. Previous employers can vouch for your ability at work, but we can also accept references from friends, colleagues and clients.

 Can't find the answer to your question?

-Feel free to get in touch with our volunteering team who will be able to help in more detail.
+Feel free to get in touch with our volunteering team, who will be happy to help.